nxrighthere/ValveSockets-CSharp/README.md

 `ConnectionStatus.inBytesPerSecond` current inbound data rates from recent history.

 `ConnectionStatus.sendRateBytesPerSecond` the estimated rate at which data can be sent to a peer.
-It could be significantly higher than `ConnectionStatus.outBytesPerSecond`, meaning the capacity of the channel is higher than sent data.
+It could be significantly higher than `ConnectionStatus.outBytesPerSecond`, meaning the capacity of the channel is higher than the sent data.

 `ConnectionStatus.pendingUnreliable` the number of bytes pending to be sent unreliably.
 This is data that recently requested to be sent but has not yet actually been put on the wire.